Imperial Guard (Marvel Comics): Concept and creation

 As X-Men creators Claremont and Cockrum were devising a team to battle the X-Men in the first part of the Phoenix Saga, Cockrum suggested modeling their powers and costumes after characters from DC's Legion of Super-Heroes.
-(Cockrum had had a two-year run as artist on the Legion of Super-Heroes backup feature in the Superboy comic book.)
+Cockrum previously had a two-year run as artist on the Legion of Super-Heroes backup feature in the Superboy comic book.

-In a 2002 interview, Cockrum said that he showed the character designs to Paul Levitz, then-current Legion of Super-Heroes writer at DC.
+In a 2002 interview, Cockrum said that he showed the character designs to Legion writer Paul Levitz.
 Asked if he thought there might be trouble between the companies, Cockrum said, "Not really...
 I showed the designs to Paul Levitz, and he didn't say, 'You can't do that.'
 If anything, he said, 'Geez, these costumes are better than the ones the Legionnaires are wearing.'
 No, I don't think we ever once thought that we were going to get in trouble over it."

 The first Guardsmen introduced (with their Legion of Super-Heroes analog in parentheses) were Gladiator (Superboy), Astra (Phantom Girl), Electron (Cosmic Boy), Fang (Timber Wolf), Hobgoblin (Chameleon Boy), Impulse (Wildfire), Magic (Princess Projectra), Mentor (Brainiac 5), Midget (Shrinking Violet), Nightshade (Shadow Lass), Oracle (Saturn Girl), Quasar (Star Boy), Smasher (Ultra Boy), Starbolt (Sun Boy), Tempest (Lightning Lad), and Titan (Colossal Boy).

 Over time, for various reasons, some of the members' code-names were changed: Nightshade to Nightside, Magic to Magique, Midget to Scintilla, Quasar to Neutron, Tempest to Flashfire, and Impulse to Pulsar.